MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: EXPERIMENTAL EVALUATION

 \subsubsection{Results without Historical Data}

-To further evaluate the robustness of MFTune in extreme scenarios, we conduct experiments under a cold-start setting where no historical data is available.
-In this subsection, we compare MFTune against TopTune and LOCAT, the two baselines that do not rely on historical knowledge.
+To further evaluate the robustness of \sys in extreme scenarios, we conduct experiments under a cold-start setting where no historical data is available.
+In this subsection, we compare \sys against TopTune, LOCAT, and BOHB, the three baselines that do not rely on historical knowledge.
 Unlike the previous settings, the tuning budget here is extended to 96 hours to allow for sufficient exploration from scratch on the 600GB data scale.
-As detailed in Section~\ref{sec:mfo_process}, since there are no historical tasks to leverage, MFTune initially degrades to a vanilla BO.
-As the process continues and online observations accumulate, the system automatically enables space compression and MFO.
+As detailed in Section~\ref{sec:mfo_process}, since there are no historical tasks to leverage, \sys initially degrades to a vanilla BO.
+As the process continues and observations accumulate, the system automatically enables space compression and MFO.

 Figure~\ref{fig:main_exp}c and ~\ref{fig:main_exp}f illustrate the experimental results for TPC-H and TPC-DS, respectively.
 During the initial tuning phase, \sys exhibits a similar convergence trend to the baselines while gathering the necessary observations.
-However, once MFO is activated (marked by the vertical red dashed line), the convergence speed increases significantly, demonstrating that MFTune can successfully identify and utilize low-fidelity proxies online even without prior history.
+However, once MFO is activated (marked by the vertical red dashed line), the convergence speed increases significantly, demonstrating that \sys can successfully identify and utilize low-fidelity proxies online even without prior history.
 Eventually, \sys achieves a much lower final latency compared to TopTune and LOCAT, which remain limited by the high temporal cost of performing exclusive full-fidelity evaluations.
-Specifically, \sys outperforms LOCAT and TopTune by 29.7\% and 35.4\% on TPC-H, and by 48.2\% and 27.4\% on TPC-DS.
+Specifically, \sys outperforms all no-history baselines by 16.3\% to 35.4\% on TPC-H, and by 27.4\% to 48.2\% on TPC-DS.